 Swapping to lab-grown meat could alleviate some of this damage.
 The CEO of Memphis Meats Uma Valeti said to the Guardian, “If the US switched to Memphis Meats beef, we would expect the greenhouse gas reduction to be like taking almost 23m cars off the road.
 One burger could save the amount of water used in 51 showers.”

 Feeding the World With Lab Meat

-Tim Noakesmith — the founder of VOW, which is working on lab-grown kangaroo meat — believes cell-based meat could help feed the world’s growing population.
-“It’s pretty insane, but it’s super important, it’s incredibly important,” he said to Nine News.
-“We’ve reached the scale capacity in terms of creating food using traditional animal agriculture and we see that meat consumption is going to be rising and rising over coming decades.”
+Tim Noakesmith is the founder of VOW, which is working on lab-grown kangaroo meat.
+He believes cell-based meat could help feed the world’s growing population.
+“It’s pretty insane, but it’s super important, it’s incredibly important,” Noakesmith told Nine News.
+“We’ve reached the scale capacity in terms of creating food using traditional animal agriculture.
+We see that meat consumption is going to be rising and rising over coming decades.”

 VOW says its lab-grown kangaroo meat could be in supermarkets by the end of 2022.
 It’s also speaking with “top-tier” chefs in Australia to explore the incorporation of its product into meals.

 Other lab meat producers have similar goals.
 Japanese startup IntegriCulture Inc. wants to see its slaughter-free foie gras served in restaurants by 2021 and on the consumer market by 2023.

 CEO of JUST Josh Tetrick took to Twitter in October to tease the launch of JUST’s lab-grown chicken nuggets.
 The company hasn’t announced concrete plans.
 Tetrick took the cruelty-free nuggets to the UK in January 2019 so that English TV presenter Helen Skelton-Myler could taste-test them.
 Tetrick explained, “It is a nugget that didn’t require killing a chicken and that’s the way all meat should be.
 We don’t need to choose between veggie burgers and a real burger.”